Let the beauty we love be what we do.

 There are a hundred ways to kneel and kiss the ground.

-“11 Stories” is a collaborative public art work in development in 2019, aiming to inspire, inform and deepen the listener’s experience of the river.
-It will feature historic, cultural and environmental stories, music and imagery reflecting on Deerubbin the Hawkesbury River in the Windsor area, the Upper Hawkesbury.
-In 2020, the “Story Trail” will be available as a free download to listen to on your mobile device as you walk along the public walkways by the river in Windsor.
+“11 Stories” is a collaborative public art work in development in 2019/2020, aiming to inspire, inform and deepen the listener’s experience of this iconic river, Dyarubbin, the Upper Hawkesbury.
+It will feature historic, cultural and environmental stories, music and imagery reflecting on the river, as 11 downloadable podcasts at 11 locations along the river, centred on the rivers public walkways in Windsor and spanning from the Grose River confluence at Yarramundi Reserve to the Colo River confluence at Lower Portland.

-I am composer/producer in this work which is supported by the NSW government through Create NSW.
-Photography is by Sarah Rhodes.
-The project also has the support of Hawkesbury Regional Museum, Hawkesbury Historical Society, Darug Custodian Aboriginal Corporation, Western Sydney University Sustainability, Hawkesbury Environment Network, Windsor Public School, Windsor High School and Brewongle Environmental Education Centre.
+I am composer and producer in this work which is supported by the NSW government through Create NSW, and also has the support of Hawkesbury Regional Museum, Hawkesbury Historical Society, Darug Custodian Aboriginal Corporation, Western Sydney University Sustainability, Hawkesbury Environment Network, Windsor Public School, Windsor High School, Hawkesbury Independent School and Brewongle Environmental Education Centre.
+Photographers on the project are Sarah Rhodes and Lyndal Irons.

-An adaptation for the stage of Randa Abdel-Fattah’s book of the same name, with director Eva Di Cesare, I was sound designer and composer on this project, recording with Mohammed Youssef, Oud and Mishline Jammal Voice and conjuring the sound world of occupied Palestine.
-The story follows a Palestinian girl’s quest to enter the old city of Jerusalem, to collect some soil from her grandmothers old home and premiered at Riverside Theatres Parramatta in August 2017
+An adaptation for the stage of Randa Abdel-Fattah’s book for young people with Monkey Baa Theatre Co, directoed by Eva Di Cesare.
+The story follows a Palestinian girl’s quest to enter the old city of Jerusalem, to collect some soil from her grandmother’s old home and premiered at Riverside Theatres Parramatta in August 2017.
+I was sound designer and composer on this project, recording with Mohammed Youssef, Oud and Mishline Jammal Voice, conjuring the sound world of occupied Palestine.

 South Creek Wianamatta Turning…A Place Making Community Arts Project in St Mary’s